danrot/master-thesis/03_implementation.md

 successor of the currently existing base version and as predecessor of the actual node.
 Then the `jcr:successors` property of the new version is set to an empty array, since the new version cannot have any successors yet.
-Afterwards the new version gets added to successors of all its predecessors, so that a correct double linked list is maintained.
+Afterwards the new version gets added to the successors of all its predecessors, so that a correct double linked list is maintained.

 At the end the `jcr:isCheckedOut` flag is set to false again, to indicate that